movahedan/turbo-bun/docs/planning/18_CHANGELOG_MANAGEMENT.md

 ## 🎯 Overview

-This document outlines a comprehensive changelog management strategy for the Turboobun monorepo, focusing on automated generation, consistent formatting, and seamless integration with our existing development workflow.
+This document outlines a comprehensive changelog management strategy for the Monobun monorepo, focusing on automated generation, consistent formatting, and seamless integration with our existing development workflow.

 ### Key Objectives